Wimnet/flexicon_orbit/gr-fullduplex/docs/README.md

 * **Middle**: The OFDM packets after digital SIC.
 * **Bottom**: The digital SIC filter taps.

+The Digital SIC block will remove the paddings added by the FD Packet Encap2 block.

 ### FDE Config
 This block is used to control the Gen-2 canceller PCB using the [SUB-20](http://www.xdimax.com/sub20/sub20.html) API.
 It accepts a total of 15 parameters, one for the SUB-20's serial number and 14 parameters representing the 14 configurable components on the Gen-2 canceller PCB and antenna tuner combined.
 These are described below:
 * **FDE Board**: For the radio addressed by `192.168.30.3`, use `552D`.
 For the radio addressed by `192.168.30.4`, use `5647`.